BenK10/libpostal_windows/README.md

 Install MSYS.
 Use pacman to install autoconf, automake, and libtools: pacman -S yourpackage
 Run build_libpostal.sh from MinGW.
-You should now have libpostal-1.dll (henceforth assumed to be renamed to libpostal.dll), which will be 32 bit if you used MinGW32 and 64 bit if you used MinGW64.
+You should now have libpostal-1.dll (henceforth assumed to be renamed to libpostal.dll)
 There is also libpostal.dll.a - don't confuse them!

 -------------------